 The end of church authority over the castle came in 1558, when it was handed over to the Polish-Lithuanian state in exchange for the promise of military assistance in the event of a war with Moscow.
 However, it did not protect Lennewarden from the invasion and burning by the army of Ivan the Terrible in 1577.
 After the war, the seat of the Polish starosty was arranged on the rebuilt castle.
 The final destruction was caused by wars from the 17th century between the Polish-Lithuanian Commonwealth, Sweden and Russia.
 The information describing the castle as unsuitable for use dates back to 1613 and it has probably been in ruin since then.

-Originally, the castle was limited to a single residential house, to which from the east adjoined a courtyard, surrounded by a defensive wall.
+The castle was situated on a high hill on the northern banks of the Daugava river.
+Originally, it was limited to a single residential house, to which from the east adjoined a courtyard, surrounded by a defensive wall.
 In the fifteenth or sixteenth century, the castle was adapted to the use of firearms, and in the north – east, extensive outer bailey was separated, probably surrounded by a stone wall.
 The gate to the main castle was located on the north side, and the entrance to the castle hill was possible from the west, through the moat.
 From the remaining sides, the castle was protected by Daugava river and streams flowing into it.

 To the modern times medium-sized ruins of the main castle, up to the maximum height of the first floor and a small fragment of the outer ward’s walls have survived.
 Entrance to the ruins is free.